jamzy118/sshcon/README.md

 sshcon
 ```

-Opens searchable (]tab]) prompt with all connections.
+Opens searchable ([tab]) prompt with all connections.

 ```
 sshcon delete
 ```

-Enabled "delete" mode, where you can delete connections.
+Enable "delete" mode, where you can delete connections.

 ```
 ssh con "LABEL"